Dr. Mary Lynn Hafner, PT, DPT

 I studied a lot, and worked as a student athletic trainer helping tape ankle sprains and perform first aide on the sport fields.
 By 1996, I earned a bachelor's degree in PT.

-Over the last 20+ years, I've had the opportunity to work in hospitals, clinics and rehab centers in New Jersey, Virginia, California, DC, and now in Washington State.
+Over the last 20+ years, I've had the opportunity to work in hospitals, clinics and rehab centers in New Jersey, Virginia, California, DC, and Washington State.

 Why so many moves?
 I was a Navy-spouse, relocating and surviving deployments with four children.